NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/Display_BBB_Setup.md

 <p>The next steps are more easily performed using a monitor and keyboard plugged in to the BBB.
 Prepare the desktop for the POPS Data Display:

-1. Move the lower panel by right clicking on it and selecting *Panel Settins*.
-Under *Geometery* select *Position right* and *top*, size 25 pixels wide.
-In *Appearance* select *solid color* (black).
-In *Panel Applets* delete the clock and desktop pager.
+1. Move the lower panel by right clicking on it and selecting Panel Settins.
+Under Geometery select Position right and top, size 25 pixels wide.
+In Appearance select solid color (black).
+In Panel Applets delete the clock and desktop pager.
-2. Right click on the Desktop and select *Desktop Preferences*.
-In the *Wallpaper mode* select *Fill with background color only*.
+2. Right click on the Desktop and select Desktop Preferences.
+In the Wallpaper mode select Fill with background color only.
 3. If there is a top white bar, that will need to be removed also.

-<p>Make the POPS Data Display automatically start on boot by editing the file */etc/xdg/lxsession/LXDE/autostart*.
+<p>Make the POPS Data Display automatically start on boot by editing the file /etc/xdg/lxsession/LXDE/autostart.
 Add the
 line:

   @/home/debian/POPS/pops.sh

 <p>Open QtCreator to configure it.
 First under Tools open Options.
-Add the QCustomPlot Documentation by selecting "Help", and the Documentation tab.
-Click Add, and find the file */home/debian/qcustomplot/qcustomplot.qch*.
-Next setup the build kit by selecting *Build and Run* and checking compilers.
-If one was not found automatically, add it manually by selecting *Add-GCC* and finding it at */usr/bin/gcc*.
-Similarly, the debugger is at */usr/bin/gdb*.
+Add the QCustomPlot Documentation by selecting Help, and the Documentation tab.
+Click Add, and find the file /home/debian/qcustomplot/qcustomplot.qch.
+Next setup the build kit by selecting Build and Run and checking compilers.
+If one was not found automatically, add it manually by selecting Add-GCC and finding it at /usr/bin/gcc.
+Similarly, the debugger is at /usr/bin/gdb.
 The Qt version should show up now without errors.
 It is not necessary to recompile the program on the BBB, but the setup is done is case any modifications need to be made.
-QCustomPlot is used by adding the files *qcustomplot.h* and *qcustomplot.cpp* to the directory created for the project, then adding them to the project in QtCreator by right clicking on the main project name and selecting *Add Existing Files*.
-Select the files and *OK*.
-The *.pro* file needs to have the line
+QCustomPlot is used by adding the files qcustomplot.h and qcustomplot.cpp to the directory created for the project, then adding them to the project in QtCreator by right clicking on the main project name and selecting Add Existing Files.
+Select the files and OK.
+The *.pro file needs to have the line

     Qt+ = widgets printsupport